National Civil Rights Museum

 The National Civil Rights Museum is a complex of museums and historic buildings in Memphis, Tennessee; its exhibits trace the history of the civil rights movement in the United States from the 17th century to the present.
-The museum is built around the former Lorraine Motel, which was the site of the assassination of Martin Luther King Jr. in 1968; King died at St. Joseph's Hospital.
+The museum is built around the former Lorraine Motel, the site of the assassination of Martin Luther King Jr. in 1968.
 Two other buildings and their adjacent property, also connected with the King assassination, have been acquired as part of the museum complex.

-The museum reopened in 2014 after renovations that increased the number of multi-media and interactive exhibits, including numerous short movies to enhance features.
+After renovations, the museum reopened in 2014 with an increase in the amount of multimedia and interactive displays, as well as various short films to show highlights.
 The museum is owned and operated by the Lorraine Civil Rights Museum Foundation, based in Memphis.
 The Lorraine Motel is owned by the Tennessee State Museum and leased long term to the Foundation to operate as part of the museum complex.
-In 2016, the museum was honored by becoming a Smithsonian Affiliate museum.
+In 2016, the museum was honored by becoming an affiliate museum of the Smithsonian Institution.
 It is also a contributing property to the South Main Street Historic District of the National Register of Historic Places.